 - StoneTurn Monitoring Team

-As part of the process of making recommendations about a final monitor to the federal judge, the Attorney General’s Office and the City will seek public input on the four finalist candidates by hosting two public forum sessions on Saturday, November 3, 2018, from 9:30 a.m. to 1:30 p.m. and again from 3 to 7 p.m., at the James R. Thompson Center, 100 W. Randolph St., Chicago.
+As part of the process of recommending a final monitor to the federal judge, the Attorney General’s Office and the City sought public input on the four finalist candidates by hosting two public forum sessions on Saturday, November 3, 2018 at the James R. Thompson Center, 100 W. Randolph St., Chicago.
 At the forums, the four finalists made presentations and answered questions from the public.
 A transcript of the morning public forum can be found here, and a transcript of the afternoon public forum is available here.

 - Pastor Robert Biekman, senior pastor of Maple Park United Methodist Church and urban ministry coordinator for the Northern Illinois Conference of the United Methodist Church;

 - Chicago police Sgt.
 James Calvino, treasurer of the Chicago Police Sergeants’ Association;